Whether it’s via search engines, social media, email or websites, effective digital marketing has become critical to businesses’ success.

 Digital marketing has opened up a number of new and powerful ways for businesses of all sizes to reach their target audience.
 Instead of relying solely on traditional methods, like print ads and coupons, businesses can now reach out to current and potential customers through the channels they spend the most time on, such as social networks and search engines.

 Research shows that businesses today are pouring more money into their digital marketing efforts than ever before.
 Data from Statista revealed that spending on digital marketing efforts in the U.S. is projected to top $100 billion for the first time ever in 2019.
 That’s up from $57 billion in 2014.

 Editor’s note: Looking for an internet marketing service for your business?
 Answer the questions below to have our vendor partners contact you with free information.

 As the CEO of digital marketing agency Single Throw Marketing, Larry Bailin knows how a successful digital marketing strategy can boost a business’s bottom line.

 In addition to running his digital marketing agency, Bailin is the author of the internet marketing book Mommy, Where Do Customers Come From? and has been tapped as a keynote and conference speaker for numerous organizations, including Microsoft, UPS, Carrier, YMCA, GE, HealthSouth, the Direct Marketing Association, The Conference Board and the Business Marketing Association.

 We recently spoke with Bailin about digital marketing, how to know which digital marketing channels will serve you best and how to maximize your marketing budget.
 We also asked him some rapid-fire questions about technology, his career and advice he has received over the years.
-[Interested in internet marketing services and PPC management?
-Check out our best picks.]

 Q: How does digital marketing differ from traditional marketing?